ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 explain, yet during its existence and use there have been multiple attacks and refinements, such as adding requirements to how padding and keys are chosen, and implementation issues such as cross-protocol attacks.
 Thus, even in a relatively simple algorithm subtleties and caveats on implementation and use can arise over time.
-Given the complexity of next generation algorithms, such discoveries and caveats are likely.
+Given the complexity of next generation algorithms, the chance of such discoveries and caveats needs to be taken into account.

 Of note, next generation algorithms have been heavily vetted.
 Thus, if and when further information on caveats and implementation issues come to light, it is less likely that a "break" will be